vandsh/vandsh.github.io/_posts/2018-01-10-unit-testing-a-cms.md

 _db.Dispose();
 ```

-### Findings
+## Findings
 After this enlightening exercise I concluded a few things:
 - No matter how well you know the code, when you start breaking things down into direct asks, you can find flaws in your own logic (which was surely the case here)
 - If I were to have broken up things into unit tests before ever writing a line of implementation code, I may have wrote things entirely different and would have been able to hand it off to _any_ other developer to tackle.
-- The compromise in unit testing a commercial CMS on _only what you write_ and trying to steer clear of _what's already provided_ is certainly achievable.
+- The compromise in unit testing a commercial CMS on _only what you write_ and trying to steer clear of _what's already provided_ is certainly attainable.

-I hope that some part of this exercise can help you as much as it has me in understanding the benefits of unit testing within a CMS and that there is a always going to be a fine line of "too far" and "just enough"
+I hope that some part of this exercise can help you as much as it has me in understanding the benefits of unit testing within a CMS and that there is a always going to be a fine line of "too far" and "just enough".